Schedule of Drugs Under New Jersey Law

 • Fentanyl

 These substances have a potential for abuse, though this potential is less than that of Schedule I and II.
 These substances have an accepted medical use in treatment in the United States.
 Also, these substances could cause high psychic dependence or low/moderate physical dependence.
+Defendants charged with Schedule III offenses may be eligible for pretrial intervention, conditional discharge, or drug treatment court programs that focus on rehabilitation rather than incarceration, and judges may impose probation instead of prison time depending on the defendant’s prior criminal record and whether this is a first-time drug offense.
 Specifically, some of the substances included are:

 • Anabolic Steroids